Report: Baseball star Roy Halladay was doing stunts when plane crashed

 FORT LAUDERDALE, Fla.
-(AP) — Baseball Hall of Famer Roy Halladay had high-levels of amphetamines in his system and was doing extreme acrobatics when he lost control of his small plane and nosedived into Tampa Bay in 2017, killing him, a National Transportation Safety Board report issued Wednesday said.
+(AP) - Baseball Hall of Famer Roy Halladay had high levels of amphetamines in his system and was doing extreme acrobatics when he lost control of his small plane and nosedived into the Gulf of Mexico in 2017, killing him, a National Transportation Safety Board report issued Wednesday said.

-Halladay had amphetamine levels about 10 times therapeutic levels in his blood along with a high level of morphine and an anti-depressant that can impair judgement as he performed high-pitch climbs and steep turns, sometimes within 5 feet (1.5 meters) of the water, the report says about the Nov.
-7, 2017, crash.
+Halladay had amphetamine levels about 10 times therapeutic levels in his blood along with a high level of morphine and an anti-depressant that can impair judgment as he performed high-pitch climbs and steep turns, sometimes within 5 feet of the water, the report says about the Nov.
+7, 2017, crash off the coast of Florida.

 The maneuvers put loads of nearly two-times gravity on the plane, an Icon A5 Halladay had purchased a month earlier.
-On the last maneuver, Halladay entered a steep climb and his speed fell to about 85 miles per hour (135 kph) .
+On the last maneuver, Halladay entered a steep climb and his speed fell to about 85 miles per hour.
 The propeller-driven plane went into a nosedive and smashed into the water.
 The report says Halladay, 40, died of blunt force trauma and drowning.

 The report does not give a final reason for the crash.
 That is expected to be issued soon.